The difference between antiperspirant and deodorant

 Antiperspirant.
 The name is pretty long and most of us probably just say deodorant, but the two are very different.
 Antiperspirants use aluminum-based ingredients to create temporary plugs in the sweat ducts, reducing underarm sweating; however, they don't mask or reduce odor.
 Deodorants, on the other hand, hinder odor-causing bacteria that grow on the skin but don't affect how much you sweat.
 Most, but not all, mass-produced products include both antiperspirant and deodorant ingredients for maximum odor- and sweat-fighting protection.

-Sweaty -- and stinky -- pits at the gym are commonplace, but sweaty situations can occur anytime and anyplace whether you like it or not.
+Sweaty -- and stinky -- pits at the gym are commonplace, but sweaty situations can occur anytime and anyplace, whether you like it or not.
 Believe it or not, perspiration is actually good for you; it's a natural function that cools the body down.
 Although it is blamed for foul body odor (B.O.), normal perspiration itself doesn't have much scent at all.
 Bad odors are usually produced by bacteria living on the surface of the skin, which thrives on sweat.

 Using deodorant to mask odors isn't a new concept for most, but hundreds of years ago, before regular bathing became commonplace, people used heavy colognes to mask B.O.
 It wasn't until the early 1800s that chemists began making products that could prevent body odor and sweating.
 The earliest manufacturers of antiperspirants made extremely messy pastes and creams that were difficult to apply.
 Mass-produced aluminum-based products came about more than 100 years ago.
 They came in the form of creams, solids, pads, dabbers, roll-ons and powders.
 Over time, the popularity of some of the application types waned.
-Today deodorants come in a variety of formulas including:
+Today deodorants come in a variety of forms and formulas:

 - Solid sticks are the most popular form of deodorant/antiperspirants.
 They typically don't leave the skin wet after application, and usually come in a solid white or clear formula.
 Some solid sticks tend to leave white residue behind on clothing.

 - Gels are applied in a similar way to solid sticks, but they go on clear.
 The gel formula is generally pushed up through holes or slits in the applicator.
-They are wet when applied and require a few minutes to dry.
+Gels are wet when applied and require a few minutes to dry.

 - Creams and lotions must be applied with the fingertips to the underarms, although some lotions come in spray bottles.
 These usually require a few minutes of drying.